Infectious Diseases Management at Diana Lake Lodge

 Industry best practices

 Diana Lake Lodge is closely following the Backcountry Lodges of BC Association best practices (see their template here), the health orders and guidance documents of the BC Provincial Government, and the recommendations of WorkSafeBC.
 Diana Lake Lodge does not directly provide guided services – if you bring a guide, check with them for their best practices.

 The waiver has been modified to include infectious disease in the Assumption of Risk section: “…infectious disease contracted through viruses, bacteria, parasites, and fungi which may be transmitted through direct or indirect contact”.
-Here is the complete Summer Waiver for you to review (do not sign yet).
-You will fill out and sign the Waiver with a staff member as your witness at the Lodge.
+Here is the complete Summer Waiver (and Winter Waiver here) for you to review (do not sign yet).
+You will fill out and sign the appropriate Waiver with a staff member as your witness at the Lodge.

 Hand sanitizer dispensers have been installed at the lodge entrance as well as in the outhouse.
 There is a hand washing sink with soap and warm water in the Meadow.
 Frequent hand sanitizing/washing will be encouraged. .

-Please bring your mask.
-Mask use will be voluntary by the individuals within a cohort group.
+Please bring your mask, if desired.
+Mask use will be voluntary by the individuals within a group.
 Staff will wear masks as required.
 Physical distancing is encouraged where possible.

 You are responsible for your own sleeping bag and pilowcase.
 Mattresses and pillows are provided.
 Don’t forget your towel for our shower.

 Between trips the lodge and outdoor shower room will be treated to a deep clean.
 Touch points around the lodge/outhouse areas will be disinfected frequently.
-All unnecessary items (books, magazines, pillows, etc) that are part of the common area will be removed and guests will be asked to store their personal items in their own sleeping area.
+Guests will be asked to store their personal items in their own sleeping area